ludwig-ai/ludwig-docs/docs/configuration/features/date_features.md

 - `datetime_format` (default `null`): this parameter can either be a datetime format string, or `null`, in which case the datetime format will be inferred automatically.

+Preprocessing parameters can also be defined once and applied to all date input features using the [Type-Global Preprocessing](../defaults.md#type-global-preprocessing) section.

 ## Date Input Features and Encoders

 Input date features are transformed into a int tensors of size `N x 9` (where `N` is the size of the dataset and the 9